Frequently Asked Questions

 How do I invite guests to my Feast?

-You can invite guests in whatever manner is easiest for you.
+You can also invite guests in other ways - choose whatever works best for you.
 You can set up a Facebook event, or a WhatsApp group, email, text message or old fashioned phone call.
 For large scale, ticketed or workplace Feasts, you could manage ticketing and RSVPs via Humanitix, EventBrite or TryBooking if you wish.
 Be sure to include a link to your fundraising page so they can donate online with ease.

 Your personal Feast for Freedom page will collect your donations and manage your fundraising.
 Make sure you share this URL with your guests so they can donate directly to your Feast.